RV Solar Panels: What You Need To Know

-Why not use a cheap plug-in battery monitor like that pictured below?
+Why not use a cheap plug-in battery monitor like the one below?

 Because it doesn't keep track of the amperage used.

-It only measures system voltage at the 12-volt outlet that you have it plugged into (measuring directly at the battery is far more accurate as there is no voltage drop due to the RV's wiring).
+It only measures system voltage at the 12-volt outlet it's plugged into.
+Alternately, measuring directly at the battery is far more accurate as there is no voltage drop due to the RV wiring.

-You need to use a TRUE battery monitor like the BMV-712 above to accurately track how much power (amp-hours) you use and therefore know how much solar capacity you should purchase.
+You need to use a TRUE battery monitor like the BMV-712 above to accurately track how many amp-hours you use, and therefore know how much solar capacity to purchase.

-You should have a pretty good understanding now of the basic concepts of RV solar and the pros and cons of a portable setup versus roof top RV solar panels.
+You should have a pretty good understanding now of the basic concepts of solar and the pros and cons of a portable setup VS roof top solar panels.

-RV solar can be a game changer for many RVers, especially boondockers or people wanting to break their dependance from staying at RV parks.
+Solar can be a game changer for many RVers.
+This is especially true for boondockers or people wanting to break their dependance of campgrounds.

 Whether or not you think solar power is right for your style of camping, at least now you have a general idea of what is involved in harnessing this abundant power source from the sun.